 Red WinesWhite WinesRosé WinesSparkling WinesHealdsburg TastingsVineyard TastingsLunch TastingsWinemaker TastingsHelicopter TastingsTastings In Your AreaVirtual TastingsEvent CalendarClub Member EventsEpicurean KitchenCorporate EventsWine & Food TripsWine ClubsCheese ClubSpice ClubCellar ClubConciergeShippingRecipe CollectionSpicesCheesesGourmet FoodTablewareEpicurean KitchenShopReleasesStoriesPressNewsroomBooksAbout UsOur WinesEmploymentFAQPolicyAppreciationShop

 Aussie Lamb Tagine

-This is a delicious, slow-cooked Moroccan dish of Australian lamb shoulder, spices and vegetables with a touch of fruit zest.
+This is a delicious, slow-cooked Moroccan dish of Australian lamb, spices and vegetables with a touch of fruit zest.
 Our Herbies spices make this a simple and easy recipe.

 Pre heat oven to 325 degrees.

 Heat the base of a tagine if available or alternatively a large oven-proof dutch oven over medium high heat.

 In a large bowl coat the lamb pieces in olive oil, salt, pepper, and Herbie’s Tagine Spice Mix and Spice Tonic Mix.